-The Group employs employees in many of different countries, and is subject to several different employment requirements to comply with in the different jurisdictions regarding, inter alia, pensions, salaries, work hours, vacation, restructuring, termination etc. In addition, the Group also needs to cooperate and maintain good relationships with trade unions and works councils in the different jurisdictions.
-Should the Group not comply with mandatory employment regulations or demands from employees and trade unions, there is a risk that strikes, work stoppages, disputes and other actions are arranged, which may negatively affect the Group and its activities.
+The Group employee employees in many of different countries, and is subject to several different employment requirements to comply with in the different jurisdictions regarding, inter alia, pensions, salaries, work hours, vacation, restructuring, termination etc. In addition, the Group also needs to cooperate and maintain good relationships with trade unions and works councils in the different jurisdictions.
+Should the Group not comply with mandatory employees and trade unions, there is a risk that strikes, work stoppages, disputes and other actions are arranged, which may negatively affect the Group and its activities.
 A breach of mandatory employment regulations could also result in sanctions, damages and/or negative publicity.